Controversial sponsorship deals continuing to increase in football

 Wolves have a sponsorship deal with The Money Shop which charges up to 729 per cent APR.
 Photo: Getty Images

-It was easy enough to understand Antonio Conte’s somewhat world weary reluctance to get into the circumstances of the mishap that ruled goalkeeper Thibaut Courtois out of Sunday’s defeat at Manchester United on Sunday.
+It was easy enough to understand Antonio Conte’s somewhat world weary reluctance to get into the circumstances of the mishap that ruled goalkeeper Thibaut Courtois out of Sunday’s defeat at Manchester United.

 The fact that his injury appears to have been sustained while playing basketball as part of a club promo for the NBA seems a little comical but, as the Italian knows at this stage, commercial activities give rather more than they taketh away.